palantir/atlasdb/docs/source/cluster_management/console.rst

 The AtlasDB Console is intended for use by engineers interested in examining the internals of a running AtlasDB instance.
-It supports both simple and complex quieries on all tables in AtlasDB, as well as put/get/delete requests, tabular pretty print, and transactions.
-The primary high-level goals for AtlasDB Console are simplicity and ease of user.
+It supports both simple and complex queries on all tables in AtlasDB, as well as put/get/delete requests, tabular pretty print, and transactions.
+The primary high-level goals for AtlasDB Console are simplicity and ease of use.
 You can query AtlasDB Console using a Groovy shell or write scripts as needed to obtain the information you are interested in.
 There is a lot of functionality built into this interface and you are able to perform both safe and destructive (read dangerous) operations.